-All Montana Lottery prizes can be claimed by mail, but prizes worth $599 or less can be redeemed at any Montana Lottery retailer.
+All Montana Lottery prizes can be claimed by mail, and prizes worth $599 or less can also be redeemed at any Montana Lottery retailer.
 Prizes worth $600 or more will need to be claimed by mail or at the Montana Lottery headquarters in Helena.

 The Lottery headquarters' street address is:

 2525 North Montana Ave.

 Any prize worth $5,000 or more will be subject to a federal withholding tax of 24 percent as well as a state tax of 6.9 percent.